Painted Cliffs Track

 Distance from: Hobart - 85 km, Launceston - 268 km, Devonport - 187 km

 Salvador Dali could not have painted a more surreal scene.
-The painted cliffs are like roaring fire frozen in time.
+The painted cliffs are like a roaring fire frozen in time.
 Groundwater rich in iron has filtered through the sandstone at the end of Hopground Beach to stain streaks of orange, red and purple into the cliff.
-And the Tasman Sea has carved out a concave ledge to give it a mesmerizing look.
+And the Tasman Sea has carved out a concave ledge to give it a mesmerising look.
 One of the most popular attractions on Maria Island, the painted cliffs are a must-see.
 But you'll have to time your visit right.

 Getting There

-The painted cliffs are on Maria Island, which is a National Park in the Tasman Sea.
+The painted cliffs are on Maria Island, a National Park in the Tasman Sea.
 Many who visit the east coast summer town of Orford pop out to the island for a visit.
 You can catch a morning ferry from the east coast town of Triabunna just north of Orford.
 The ferry docks at Darlington on Maria Island.
 Luckily, you'll find the well-signposted trailhead right near the docking area.

 The Trail

 Find the signs to Hopground Beach and the Painted Cliffs at the docking area in Darlington on Maria Island.
-The trail begins by heading south on a gravel road that gently inclines along the coast.
+The trail begins by heading south on a gravel road that inclines along the coast.
 After a few kilometres, you'll come to Hopground Beach.
 The Painted Cliffs are at the end of the beach.
-If you manage to time your visit right, you'll be there with a crowd.
+If you time your visit right, you'll be there with a crowd.

 Precautions